As a council tenant you must pay your rent on time.

-Please note that payments can’t be made between 11pm to 11.20pm on Monday to Friday, as this is when we transfer information to our records.
-A fee, equivalent to 1.5% of the amount being paid, is collected on credit card transactions.
-No fee is charged for payments made by debit card.
+Please note that payments can't be made between 11.00pm and 11.20pm on Monday to Friday, as this is when we transfer information to our records.

 You can pay your rent using online banking or set-up a standing order with your bank.